Musk expected to take stand as trial resumes over Tesla tweet

 Grilling Musk: use CEO's tweets, thin skin against him, trial experts say

-(Reporting by Tom Hals in Wilmington, Del., and Jody Godoy in San Francisco Editing by Noeleen Walder and Matthew Lewis)
+(Reporting by Tom Hals in Wilmington, Del., and Jody Godoy in San Francisco Editing by Noeleen Walder, Peter Henderson and Matthew Lewis)

 ((thomas.hals@thomsonreuters.com; +1 610 544 2712; Reuters Messaging: thomas.hals.thomsonreuters.com@reuters.net))